Hackfridays/infosec-countdown/README.md

 ## Run

-Edit the socket server path in `js/app.js` file.
+Edit the socket server path in `js/app.js` file and also the `index.html`.

 ```bash
 $ ./run